mykolwu/sleepy/README.md

 # sleepy
-A program that matches lecture slides to the corresponding timestamp in a recorded video.
+A program that uses computer vision to match lecture slides to the corresponding timestamp in a recorded video.